 Choosing the Right Dog Carrier for the Flight

 For small dogs traveling in-cabin, a soft-sided carrier is usually your best option.
-This is because they tend to be easier to fit under the seat, but they are also more practical to store once your trip is over.
+This is because they tend to be easier to fit under the seat, and they are also more practical to store once your trip is over.
 Some carriers even fold down, making it super easy to stow away.

 Getting Used to the Carrier